unjs/ufo/README.md

 ## `isEmptyURL(url)`

-Checks if the input URL or pathname is empty or `/`.
+Checks if the input url is empty or `/`.

 ## `isEqual(a, b, options)`